top of page

 THE FOUR DOMAINS OF RESILIENCE

 The HeartMath Institute, drawing on the emotional intelligence framework developed by Daniel Goleman, maps resilience across four interconnected domains: physical, emotional, mental, and spiritual.
+The Resilience Profile assessment draws on this model but operationalises the domains differently — as breathing function, stress-recovery balance, sleep quality, and self-regulation capacity — each scored and displayed as an independent dimension of the resilience picture.

 Without a change in the inputs from the body to the brain, especially those from the heart, a new baseline cannot be established.